TarunHoKage7/JS-Trinkets/README.md

 slide to change the root style vars
 * Status: Make the color Slider work onmousemove too.
-* Future Updates: Make it change all the colors on demand.
+* Future Updates: Make it change all the colors on demand.00.